sohaib1khan/kubernetes_craft/Joplin/README.md

 ```
 echo -n "your-new-password" | base64

 ```

-Replace the `POSTGRES_PASSWORD` value in `postgres-secret.yaml` with the new base64 encoded password.
+Replace the `POSTGRES_PASSWORD` value in `postgres-secret.yaml` with the new base64-encoded password.

 ### Joplin Base URL and LoadBalancer IP